GoogleCloudPlatform/pubsub/load-test-framework/README.md

 You can then run `python run.py --project=<your_project>` which will install the load test framework and run a basic load test.

-The `--mode` parameter changes the test type.
+The `--testParameters` parameter changes the test type.
 The default is 'latency', but it can also be set to 'throughput' which will test the maximum throughput on a single VM at different numbers of cores (defaulting to 16).

 The `--language` parameter sets what language should be tested, which can be one of `JAVA`, `GO`, `PYTHON` or `NODE`.